It is indicated for the treatment of chronic constipation in patients with predisposing factors and with disorders associated with constipation:

 For breastfeeding women: Lactulax can pass into breast milk and cause side effects in a breastfed child.

 Talk to your doctor about breastfeeding your child.
 You may need to decide whether to stop breastfeeding or stop taking this medicine.

 For children: This medicine has not been confirmed to be safe and effective for treating constipation in children under 18.

 If your child is taking this medicine for complications of liver disease, his doctor will monitor him closely during treatment to ensure he has at least two to three loose stools each day.

 This is because ammonia is flushed out of your child’s body through stools.
 Your child’s doctor will also watch for side effects like diarrhea.

 Lactulax is not suitable for some people.
 To make sure Lactulax is safe for you, tell your doctor or pharmacist if:

 - You have ever had an allergic reaction to Lactulax or any other medicine in the past.
-You are lactose intolerant (where your body cannot digest the sugar, lactose).
+You are lactose intolerant (where your body cannot digest the sugar or lactose).

 - You have galactosemia (a rare health problem in which the body cannot process a sugar called galactose).
 You have diabetes (as Lactulax can affect your blood sugar levels).